'What do they actually do?' House member wants to axe Board of Regents, give money university boards

 Trending News

-WBRZ has reached out to officials from the Board of Regents to learn the depth of a change like this.
-A spokesperson said the board would send a statement.
+WBRZ reached out to officials from the Board of Regents to learn the depth of a change like this.
+The Board of Regents released the following statement:

+"The Louisiana Board of Regents leads the coordination of higher education in Louisiana, focused on increased attainment, workforce alignment, and efficiency.
+We believe now is the time to improve campus specialization and coordination and not to fragment the current system.
+As to the question of institutional finances, the current law gives the total fiscal oversight to the management boards.
+That is an important role that should be retained."

 More News